TechEBU/Anti-Child-Labour-pledge-campaign-certified-on-Blockchain/README.md

 ## Project:
-A Smart contract on the Cardano blockchain that can help to eliminate Child Labour plaguing Africa.
+A Smart contract on the Cardano blockchain that can help to eliminate Child Labour.

 ## Suggested Solution:
 A smart contract solution to be implemented.